justin2004/weblog/interfaces_and_personalities/README.md

 Knowledge and Serialized Data: "Applied Ontologist"

-This personality is the most under represented in software development and that under representaion results in systems that work for narrow purposes *but* do not adapt well to variations on those purposes and new purposes.
+This personality is the most underrepresented in software development and that under representation results in systems that work for narrow purposes *but* do not adapt well to variations on those purposes and new purposes.

-When this personality is under represented you get software that:
+When this personality is underrepresented you get software that:
 - has data schemata for its narrow purposes
 - takes "stay in your lane" to an extreme
 - entangles the meaning of serialized data with the code that handles it